triton-inference-server/server/docs/user_guide/model_configuration.md

 ```

 If no `count` is specified for a KIND_CPU instance group, then the default instance
-count will be 2 for selected backends (Tensorflow and Onnxruntime).
+count will be 2 for selected backends (Onnxruntime).
 All
 other backends will default to 1.

 ### Host Policy